apexfarm/ApexTestKit/README.md

     .generate();
 ```

 With rule `Set<>`, `fields()` can randomly assign values to records created.
-Rule set will consume a bit more CPU limit than than rule list.
+Please avoid using Set, because ramdon will introduce uncertainty, unless it is intended.

 ```java
 ATKWizard.I().wantMany('SomeObject__c')